Radon Gas Frequently Asked Questions

 Answer: The U.S. Environmental Protection Agency gives recommendations regarding the testing of your home.
 The U.S. EPA’s publication “A Citizen’s Guide to Radon: The Guide to Protecting Yourself and Your Family From Radon” also provides valuable information.

-Some ways to acquire a test kit are from a merchant on-line, from a local home improvement store, or through the National Radon Program Services at Kansas State University.
+Some ways to acquire a test kit are from a merchant online, from a local home improvement store, or through the National Radon Program Services at Kansas State University.
 NRPS is funded by the U.S. EPA under a cooperative agreement.

-There are two non-federal (privately run), national radon certification programs who certify individuals/companies in radon measurement, radon mitigation, and the analysis of radon in laboratories, provided certain requirements are met.
+There are two non-federal (privately run), national radon certification programs that certify individuals/companies in radon measurement, radon mitigation, and the analysis of radon in laboratories, provided certain requirements are met.
 See the Association of Radon Scientists and Technologists – National Radon Proficiency Program and the National Radon Safety Board websites for more information.
 The Arkansas Department of Health does not certify, license, or register radon professionals or laboratories.

 Nationally certified radon measurement professionals must follow approved Standards of Practice concerning the measurement of radon and radon decay products.
 AARST-NRPP and NRSB-approved standards can be purchased from the Association of Radon Scientists and Technologists book store or from the American National Standards Institute store.
+See the ANSI/AARST standards webpage where these standards can be viewed at no cost.

 Q: If I decide to mitigate my home, whom should I get to perform the work?
 Do I need to retest after the work is completed?